 Indigenous people, on the other hand, generally distrust anyone who refuses to share.
 Selfishness contradicts a fundamental value of Indigenous societies — reciprocity.
 A hunter asking permission from an animal before a kill, a healer placing tobacco on the earth before picking a plant — these are simple expressions of reciprocity.

 This clash of values can be overcome by acknowledging you have reciprocal obligations once a story is shared with you (aside from pledging your reportage will be truthful and balanced).

 Make sure the people you’ve interviewed and the people who assisted you along the way get to see, read, or hear the story.
 Perhaps it’s as simple as sending them an email, with a weblink to your story, and inviting feedback.
-But don’t assume all Aboriginal people have access to computers.
+But don’t assume all Indigenous people have access to computers.
 They might want something more old school, so get an address where you can mail a newspaper, CD, or DVD.

 Once the story is published or broadcast, offer your story subjects a transcript of interviews or a copy of raw footage.
-Many Aboriginal communities lack time or capacity to gather information from community members – your work may serve as valuable information long after you’ve moved on to a different story.
+Many Indigenous communities lack time or capacity to gather information from community members – your work may serve as valuable information long after you’ve moved on to a different story.

-Further down the road, if you ever get a call from that Aboriginal person who gave you the interview you so desperately needed, and he or she has a story idea of their own, remember the importance of reciprocity.
+Further down the road, if you ever get a call from that Indigenous person who gave you the interview you so desperately needed, and he or she has a story idea of their own, remember the importance of reciprocity.
 If you can’t make a news story out of the tip, try to help that person find a reporter who can.

 Shake It Off

 Perhaps your story is not well-received, by the people in it, or by other members of the Indigenous community, and perhaps you get nasty e-mails and phone calls to that effect.